khalid-naami/khalid-naami.github.io/blog/2026-05-14-numpy-fintech-computational-engine-finance.md

 # NumPy in Fintech: The Computational Engine of Finance

-While Pandas provides the structure and Plotly provides the vision, **NumPy** (Numerical Python) provides the raw, unadulterated power.
+While Pandas provides the structure and <a href="/blog/plotly-fintech-interactive-data-science-python" target="_blank">Plotly</a> provides the vision, **NumPy** (Numerical <a href="/blog/python-for-finance-data-analysis-guide" target="_blank">Python</a>) provides the raw, unadulterated power.
 In the world of quantitative finance, where Greek sensitivities and thousands of simulations must be calculated instantly, NumPy is the essential engine.

 ![Visualization of High-Performance Numerical Computing with NumPy Arrays](/img/numpy-v2.webp)